 Parental relocation after divorce is never just about moving, it is about protecting parenting time, preserving stability, and complying with Colorado child custody laws.
 Whether the move is decided by a job opportunity, remarriage, military orders, or the need for a stronger support system, court approval is required before any change can occur.

-Failing to follow proper notice and court procedures can lead to emergency motions, contempt proceedings, and even a modification of custody.
+Failing to follow proper notice and court procedures can lead to emergency motions, contempt proceedings, and even a permanent modification of custody in favor of the other parent.
 A carefully structured plan relocation that demonstrates good faith and prioritizes the child’s best interests has a far greater likelihood of success.

 Working with an experienced family law attorney can make the difference between a smooth transition and a costly legal dispute.
 If you are considering a move or need to respond to a relocation request, a Denver child relocation lawyer at Palmer Family Law can help you protect your rights and your relationship with your child.
 For legal assistance in the Parker, CO, area, contact Palmer Family Law today at 720-399-7434 for a free consultation.